ainefairbrother/ensemblQueryR/README.md

                       pop="1000GENOMES:phase_3:EUR")
 ```

 To get a list of possible human Ensembl populations to use in the `pop` argument, run the `ensemblQueryGetPops()` function.
-The following examples use the "1000GENOMES:phase_3:EUR" - this is the 1000 genomes European population.

 ``` r
 ensemblQueryR::ensemblQueryGetPops()